 I believe we live in an unpredictable world and in an attempt to maintain a sense of control we engage in a variety of responses.
 Some responses are adaptive, such as building community; and some are maladaptive, such as seeing the ‘other’ as an enemy.
 I agree with the Buddhist concept of existence having the three markers of impermanence, suffering, and non-self.
 I am a feminist and have devoted my life working towards a more just and equitable society — for all genders — with a bottom-up model of governance.
-I know radical social change is possible and I participate in the revolution with passive resistance somewhat akin to Rosa Parks’ decision to remain in her seat when confronted with a racist and dehumanizing social convention.
+I know radical social change is possible and I participate in the revolution with passive resistance.
 I believe devotion to the eight limbs of yoga is an act of defiance against the prevailing force of our consumer-based society and its harrowing definition of beauty.
 And last but not least, I hold dear the values I have cultivated along my monastic journey of temperance, humility, and stepping lightly on the earth.

-I understand yoga therapy to be a collaborative model which recognizes people possess natural competencies, skills, and expertise that can help guide change in their lives.
-I believe people are the experts of their own lives and they have the answers they need if only they could quiet the chatter long enough to hear their own wisdom.
-Yoga therapy draws from breathing techniques, visualization, meditation, and physical forms to create a personalized modality which takes into account all five koshas and how they relate to one another energetically.
-Yoga therapy offers a holistic approach to well-being and it is a collaboration between those involved.
+I understand yoga therapy to be a integrative model which recognizes people possess natural competencies, skills, and expertise that can help guide change in their lives.
+I believe people are the experts of their own lives and they have the answers they need if only they could quiet the fluctuations of the mind long enough to witness their own wisdom.
+Yoga therapy draws from breathing techniques, visualization, meditation, and physical forms to create a personalized modality which takes into account all five koshas and how they relate to one another.
+Yoga therapy offers a holistic approach to well-being and it is a collaboration between therapist and client.

 Me + Yoga Therapy = Trauma-Sensitive Therapeutic Yoga